5roop/task4/README.md

 ![](images/20_in_domain_coverage_LinSVC.png)

-The results are quantitatively simmilar to what we saw before.
+The results are quantitatively similar to what we saw before.

 # Addendum 2022-01-14T11:21:29